EEOB-BioData/BCB546X-R/_episodes/01-getting-starting.md

 > $ git config remote.origin.url git@github.com:[path to your directory]
 > $ git pull -u origin master
 > $ git push -u origin master
+> ```{: . shell}
+> 4. Change README.md file to indicate the changes you made
+> 5. Commit and push it from the Git tab on the Environment/history panel of Rstudio.
+> {: .challenge}
+>
+> We will lern more about RStudio in the next lesson.
 > ~~~
 > {: .r}
 >